AllThingsSmitty/javascript-without-jquery/README.md

 ### Using Ajax

-As most of you know, Ajax is a set of technologies allowing you to create asynchronymous web applications. jQuery have a set of useful methods for Ajax, including `get()` as shown below:
+As most of you know, Ajax is a set of technologies allowing you to create asynchronymous web applications. jQuery has a set of useful methods for Ajax, including `get()` as shown below:

 ```javascript
 $.get('ajax/test.html', function (data) {